FidelusAleksander/ghcertified/content/questions/advanced_security/question-012.md

 ---
 archetype: "questions"
 title: "Question 012"
-question: "Which of these is true about the GitHub secret scanning partner program?"
+question: "Which of these is true about the GitHub secret scanning partner program?
+(Choose three.)"
 draft: false
 ---